 - Growth Mindsets: help your child try new things – CBeebies – BBC

 Click on the link below to find out how to improve our mental health and well-being.

 Who should I contact?

 Your first port of call would always be your child’s class teacher.
-You can also talk to one of wellbeing Ambassadors who can be contacted via the main school email.
+You can also talk to one of our wellbeing warriors who can be contacted via the main school email.